TRASHPALACE.TV

 physical screenings

-currently the weekly physical screenings are happening in NorthMelbourne, Naarm, Australia - everyone is welcome ! (capacity willing) tuesday nights, doors from 19:30 screening starts 20:00 sharp - if you would like to attend pls email tim (at) cyberboy666 (dot) com for address
+currently the weekly physical screenings are happening in NorthMelbourne, Naarm, Australia - everyone is welcome ! (capacity willing) tuesday nights, doors from 19:00 screening starts 19:30 sharp - if you would like to attend pls email tim (at) cyberboy666 (dot) com for address

 content warnings

-if i know a film we are showing has extreme content (esp scenes depicting sexual violence) there will be a warning label on this site - however not all are viewed prior - i recommend checking for specific content warnings by making an account and following them on the website doesthedogdie.com
+if i know a film we are showing has extreme content (esp scenes depicting sexual violence) there will be a warning label on this site - however not all are viewed prior - i recommend checking for your specific content warnings by making an account and following them on the website doesthedogdie.com

 archive